 Folate and Folic Acid

 Your body needs folate to keep red blood cells working normally.
 It also has been found to help prevent birth defects caused by neural tube defects.
 Thus, folic acid, the supplemental form of folate, is included in prenatal vitamins recommended for women who are pregnant or trying to get pregnant.
 What about other women?
 Most women can get the folate they need by including a variety of sources, such as dark green leafy vegetables, oranges, nuts, beans seafood and dairy products in their eating patterns.
-Plus, many breakfast cereals are fortified with folate and one serving may provide 100 percent of your daily needs.
+Plus, many breakfast cereals are fortified with folic acid and one serving may provide 100 percent of your daily needs.

 Many Americans do not get the daily recommended amount of magnesium in their diet, yet a variety of foods provide it.
 Sources of magnesium include: beans, nuts, whole grains and green leafy vegetables.
 Although some studies have found that magnesium supplements may help reduce symptoms of certain health conditions, more research is still needed.
 Plus, magnesium supplements may not be recommended if you are taking certain medicines.
 Thus, focusing on food sources of magnesium is preferable.